evizbiz/earth.eviz.biz/ReadMe.md

 1. npm install -- ./node_modules/[a-z]
 2. jake or jake index -- creates index.html from this ReadMe.md
 3. ./server.js -- listens on default port 9000

+Only tested so far with node.js 0.12.2 on Linux with chrome, firefox,and seamonkey

 ### Leaflet Demo: